tldr-pages/tldr/pages/common/chafa.md

 `chafa --symbols vhalf {{path/to/file}}`

-- Render a monochrome image with only Braille characters:
+- Render a monochrome image with only braille characters:

 `chafa -c none --symbols braille {{path/to/file}}`